scottyhq/dinoSARaws/README.md

 ### How to run dinoSARaws?
 dinoSARaws assumes that you have familiarity with a linux terminal, an account with AWS, and a user agreement permitting use of [ISCE Software](https://winsar.unavco.org/isce.html).
-There is more detailed documentation in the $docs$ folder in this repository to set everything up.
+There is more detailed documentation in the [docs](./docs) folder in this repository to set everything up.
 What follows is a quickstart tutorial for running on Ubuntu Linux.

 Install Continuum Analytics Python distribution
 ```